Role: Lead Designer

 Action

 I started by designing the Branch/ATM Finder, a tile on the Accounts home screen.
+I had a support system in the dev teams.
+Many were new but they all had an Android.
+So we learned from each other as I iterated on flows.
 From there, I moved on to Edit/Cancel Payment for Consumer Card and Internal Transfers for Bank customers.
+I bounced in and out of Money Movement, jumping in on Edit Profile, SureSwipe®, Alerts & Notifications just to name a few.
 In November 2015, we launched Capital One 5x for Android.
 Over the following years, we averaged 20 feature flows and enhancements per year.

 Results